Nadino92/aws-s3-bruteforce/README.md

 # Purpose
 For a given comapny name, try a large variety of permutations in order to guess AWS S3 bucket names, identifying those that are public, printing them to the screen and open_buckets.txt.

+For a given set of chars (e.g. abc123) and a number range (e.g. 3-5), generate random strings within the length range, using the given set of chars, to find public buckets, printing them to the screen and open_buckets.txt.

 # Reason
 Companies, far too often, have public S3 buckets with client data or PII in them.
 Details of my adventures are here: https://www.mattsvensson.com/nerdings/2017/7/27/amazon-s3-bucket-searching-and-scraping